CodeURJC-DAW-2024-25/webapp04/README.md

 | [5º](ByteMarket/backend/src/main/java/es/grupo04/backend/repository/ProductRepository.java) | Product Repository |

 ### 👤 Marcos García García
+I colaborated in the creation of the model classes and the definition of their dependencies for the database.

+I was responsible for everything related to image upload, storage and display, as well as the Image model and its relations, needed for the correct storage of the images, and a way of getting the images from the database for display.
+I implemented this functionality for product creation and edition of multiple images, and for the user's profile picture.
+In addition, I developed the functionality for editing the user profile information (except for the map) and the rest of the products attributes.

+I developed the charts showing user stats (number of sales and purchases) over time and their style.
+Beside all this, I also made other changes and additions to the project such as some templates and styling, and other minor changes and fixes.

 | Commit | Description |
 | :----: | :---------: |